Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Every officer, employee, and agent handling or having custody or charge of funds or securities belonging to a savings and loan association, before entering upon the discharge of his duties, shall give a good and sufficient bond in such sum as may be fixed by the board of directors of any such association.
-Such bond shall be in such form and provide such coverage as the commissioner may direct and shall be made by a surety corporation authorized to do business in this state.
-The amount of such bond as to each person shall be subject to the approval of the commissioner.
-In lieu of individual bonds, a blanket bond covering all active officers, agents, and employees of such association may be executed, subject to approval by the commissioner.
-Every such bond shall be in force until ten days after notice to such commissioner that the same is to be canceled.
+Every officer, employee, and agent handling or having custody or charge of funds or securities belonging to a savings and loan association, before entering upon the discharge of the officer's, employee's, or agent's duties, shall give a good and sufficient bond in the sum fixed by the board of directors of any such association.
+The bond must be in the form and provide coverage as the commissioner may direct and must be made by a surety corporation authorized to do business in this state.
+The amount of the bond as to each person is subject to the approval of the commissioner.
+In lieu of individual bonds, a blanket bond covering all active officers, agents, and employees of an association may be executed, subject to approval by the commissioner.
+Every bond is in force until ten days after notice is provided to the commissioner that the bond is to be canceled.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.